CURRENT PROJECT

 The petition may be denied if the NCE does not create or preserve at least 10 full-time jobs (minimum 35 hours per week) for qualifying US workers, as evidenced by payroll records or economic reports for regional center projects. - Failure to Maintain US Residency

 The investor must demonstrate they have not abandoned US residency during the two-year conditional residency period.
-Extended absences (typically over six months) without a re-entry permit may lead to denial, as USCIS evaluates residency intent.
+Extended absences (typically over six months) without a reentry permit may lead to denial, since USCIS evaluates residency intent.

 Capital Return After Denial: For an I-526 denial, the return of capital is governed by the project’s PPM, which typically outlines refund procedures, with funds often returned within 90 to 180 days, depending on escrow terms.
-For an I-829 denial, investors may request capital return after the conditional residency period, as the investment is no longer required to remain “at risk” post-I-829 filing.
+For an I-829 denial, investors may request the return of their capital after the conditional residency period, since the investment is no longer required to remain “at risk” post-I-829 filing.
 However, the timing and feasibility of the return depend on the project’s structure and loan repayment terms outlined in the PPM.
-A denial at the I-829 stage does not typically require a separate request for capital return if already initiated.
+A denial at the I-829 stage does not typically require a separate request for the return of capital if already initiated.

 After my I-526 petition approval, may members of my family have their consulate interview in different countries?